 Link to Woodstock Soapstone Wood Stove Federal Tax Credit Certificate

 There is good news for those who purchased and installed one of our high-efficiency wood stoves in 2017.
 On February 9, 2018 the Federal government reauthorized the biomass tax credit retroactively to January 1, 2017, through December 31, 2017, for those who purchased and installed a high efficiency biomass stoves.
 As with the past tax credit all of our wood stoves qualify, giving you the opportunity to enjoy the warmth and beauty of our soapstone stoves as well as extra savings through the Federal tax credit.

 The amount of the tax credit is $300, with a "lifetime limit" of $500.
 There are some additional stipulations that laid out below.

 Below are a few examples:

 1. If a homeowner received a $150 tax credit for insulation in 2006, and a $75 credit for replacing a door in 2007 they have used $225 of the maximum $500 credit.
-If they purchased and installed a qualifying biomass stove this year, 2015, they could receive this year’s credit up to $275.
+If they purchased and installed a qualifying biomass stove in 2017, they could receive this year’s credit up to $275.

-The method for testing efficiency has been specified once again as the Low Heat Value of wood (LHV)*.
-Efficiency was calculated using the Lower Heat Value (LHV)* for the tax credit.
-Using this method all of the Woodstock Soapstone Woodstoves exceed the minimum 75% efficiency requirement.
+Regardless of the method for testing efficiency, Low Heat Value (LHV) or High Heat Value (HHV), all of the Woodstock Soapstone Wood Stoves exceed the minimum 75% efficiency requirement.